Jay-Aye/DockerPackaging/README.md

 - **Docker & Docker Compose** deployment
 - **Comprehensive Unit Testing** with xUnit, Moq, and FluentAssertions
 - **Automatic Database Seeding** with sample data
-- **Swagger as Primary API Documentation** - Comprehensive, interactive API reference
+- **Swagger as Single Source of Truth** - All API documentation and testing
 - **Clean Architecture** with separation of concerns

 ## 🎵 Song Entity